Merced River: Course and watershed

-The river arcs northwest to receive the North Fork, and a few miles after it enters Lake McClure, formed by New Exchequer Dam.
-Below New Exchequer, the river flows west through a heavily irrigated region of the Central Valley, passing through McSwain and Crocker-Huffman Dams and the cities of Hopeton, Delhi and Livingston.
+At the west end of Yosemite Valley, the canyon narrows and the river becomes a cascade of continuous rapids through the Merced Gorge.
+The gradient changes abruptly at the park boundary, where the river continues through El Portal on its journey through the Sierra Nevada foothills.
+The river arcs northwest to receive the North Fork, then enters Lake McClure, formed by New Exchequer Dam.
+Below New Exchequer, the river flows west through a heavily irrigated region of the Central Valley, passing through McSwain and Crocker-Huffman Dams and the cities of Hopeton, Delhi, and Livingston.
 It joins the San Joaquin River at Hills Ferry, a few miles south of Turlock.

+The South Fork Merced River originates at the Sierra crest from the southwestern slopes of Triple Divide Peak and the west-facing slopes of Gale Peak and Sing Peak.
+The South Fork Merced River flows southwest through Yosemite Wilderness (south of the Clark Range) and the community of Wawona.
+The South Fork Merced River exits the park less than a mile below the Wawona Campground and then flows through the Sierra National Forest to the confluence with the main stem of the Merced River, west of El Portal.